What are my name change options?

 Name Change Due to Divorce

-Your legal name change document is your divorce decree or court order.
+Your legal name change document is your divorce decree.
 Most divorce decrees list a post-divorce name (i.e. birth name or maiden name).

-If your divorce decree or court order is finalized and does not contain post-divorce name language, we suggest checking with your court to modify or amend the divorce decree to include such language that would specifically list your desired post-divorce name.
+If your divorce decree is finalized and does not contain post-divorce name language, we suggest checking with your court to modify or amend the divorce decree to include such language that would specifically list your desired post-divorce name.

 Please email us at support@newlynamed.com if you have any questions regarding last and middle name options.